murmur-mesh/hum-helix/README.md

 - **provenance** - everything needed to reproduce the test

 May not use all these terms, they are included here for future reference when refactoring a benchmark system.
 This should be implemented more fully one the system becomes robust, wrapped in api (or standalone cli?), not hacked, but an actual final usable system.

+## setuptools alternatives

+Don't really like setuptools egg artifacts, so these are options to explore:

+- hatchling
+- flit